 4. 2005 Sidney Crosby SPx Patch Auto RC #191 (/499)

 Though card design can be subjective, we think the 2005 Crosby SPx Patch Auto RC is one of the more innovative cards on this list.

 Making the enlarged, “R”-shaped patch the card’s focal point is a bold, untraditional decision.
-The patch’s font has a high school lettermen jacket vibe, which is a nice reminder that this is a rookie card.
+The patch’s font has a high-school lettermen jacket vibe, a nice reminder that this is a rookie card.

 Crosby, who you could mistake for a high schooler, occupies only about a quarter of the card.
 A white helmet covers his head as he looks straight ahead, mouth slightly open.